First Scan Search for Dark Photon Dark Matter with a Tunable Superconducting Radio-Frequency Cavity

-The values of $\bar{P}_{f_0^i}$ for different $f_0^i$ indicate the total noise in each resonant bin.
-The amplifier noise, $P_{\rm amp}$, is almost constant over the entire frequency range examined.
-Additionally, the subdominant thermal noise in Eq.\,(\ref{Pth}) was linearly proportional to $f_0^i$, with a variation much smaller than $\sigma_{f_0^i}$.
-Thus, we expected the noise in the resonant bins to be independent of $f_0^i$.
-To mitigate the potential effects of environmental variation, such as helium pressure fluctuations and mechanical vibrations, we have aggregated every $50$ contiguous bins to ensure environmental stability within each group.
-For each group, we performed a constant fit to $\bar{P}_{f_0^i}$ for different $f_0^i$, i.e., $\bar{P} \equiv (\Sigma_i \bar{P}_{f_0^i}/{\sigma_{f_0^i}^2})/({\Sigma_i 1/{\sigma_{f_0^i}^2}})$.
-We then define the normalized power excess $\delta_i \equiv (\bar{P}_{f_0^i}-\bar{P})/\sigma_{\bar{P}}$, where $\sigma_{\bar{P}}$ is the sample standard deviation of $\bar{P}_{f_0^i}$ subtracting $\bar{P}$, and presented them in Fig.\,\ref{fig:2K}.
+{\it Data analysis and constraints.} ---In this study, each scan was focused on the frequency bin centered at the resonant frequency $f_0$, which had a bandwidth of $\Delta f_0$.
+For every scan, we obtained $N = t_{\rm int}\Delta f_0$ samples at the resonant bin and computed their average value and standard deviation.
+We checked the Gaussian noise property by ensuring that the ratio between these two values was close to $1$ at each step.
+The average values of different scans provided an indication of the total noise in each resonant bin.
+The amplifier noise, $P_{\rm amp}$, was found to be nearly constant over the entire frequency range tested.
+Furthermore, the subdominant thermal noise was observed to be linearly proportional to the resonant frequency, with a variation much smaller than the standard deviation.
+Therefore, we expected the noise in the resonant bins to be independent of the resonant frequency.
+To reduce the potential effects of environmental variation, such as helium pressure fluctuations and mechanical vibrations, we aggregated every $50$ contiguous bins to ensure environmental stability within each group.
+For each group, we computed a constant fit for different bins and presented the normalized power excess in Fig.~\ref{fig:2K}.
 The right panel of the figure shows a comparison between the counts of normalized power excess and the standard normal distribution to confirm its Gaussianity.
-Notice that there is no $3\,\sigma$ deviation in all the bins.
+No deviation over $3\sigma$ appears in any bin.
+Note that the scan steps do not progress in a strictly monotonic order by frequency, as continuously tuning the frequency in a single direction can induce additional drift of $f_0$.
+Monotonic progression is maintained only within groups of $50$ consecutive bins.

-Compared to the analysis strategies employed by traditional haloscopes with $Q_0\ll Q_{\rm DM}$, our resonant bins cover only a fraction of the entire frequency band, $\Delta f_0 Q_{\rm DM}/f_0^i$.
+Compared to the analysis strategies employed by traditional haloscopes with $Q_0\ll Q_{\rm DM}$, our resonant bins cover only a fraction of the entire frequency band, $\Delta f_0 Q_{\rm DM}/f_0$.
 However, we can still test the DPDM with masses within this range and thereby maximize the scan rate.
-Additionally, the fitting function employed in our study yields a signal power that is attenuated by a factor of $98\%$.
-The attenuation effect is less suppressed when compared to low $Q_0$ experiments, where higher-order fitting functions are utilized to account for the frequency-dependent cavity response during each scan.
+Furthermore, our simple fit function results in attenuation factor of $98\%$.
+This value is less suppressed when compared to low $Q_0$ experiments, where higher-order fitting functions are utilized to account for the frequency-dependent cavity response during each scan.